 - NCCEH and NCCMT workshop on evidence-informed decision making

 Join the NCCEH Journal Club!
 We meet via teleconference every two months for an hour (Continuing Education Credits: 2.0 PDHs).
 Sessions are held in English with some capacity to handle French questions.
-At our next session on March 28th, a study evaluating the effectiveness of Canada’s residential radon exposure guideline in influencing individuals’ health protection decisions.
+At our next session on November 28, we will examine a study investigating the long-term effect of exposure to residential radon on the risk of brain tumors.
 Contact us for further information.